chyj528/chyj528.github.io/index.md

 My research interests are mainly about learning, decision making, optimization and control in multi-agent systems, which is closely related to game theory, control theory, network science and optimization.

-The specific problems I have worked on so far are as follows:

-- price shaping problem (to guarantee unit resource price under a threshold);
-- network structure inference (to learn the underlying network structure given public behavioral data);
-- differentially private games (to protect the privacy of payoff functions in information aggregation processes);
-- cooperation and non-cooperation under Dynamic/Regional Integrated Climate Economy framework (to provide insights for regional climate policies from the perspective of game theory and optimal control).

 In the future, I wish to contribute more to the areas of networked control systems and cooperative/non-cooperative control and optimization, with applications to cyber-physical systems, manufacturing systems, smart cities and so on.

 Download my [CV](https://chyj528.github.io/CV-Yijun_Chen.pdf) here.